albanm/nsi-queues/README.md

 nsi-queues
 ==========

-*Node.js Simple Integration - Queues helpers*
+*Node.js Services Integration - Queues helpers*

 **Warning**: This project is very young and its test coverage is still incomplete.
 Feel free to use, but expect some quirks.